orbkit/orbkit/doc/gridbased/highlevel.rst

 .. _`High-Level Interface`:

-orbkit's High-Level Interface
+ORBKIT's High-Level Interface
 =============================

-This chapter should serve as an overview of how to use orbkit's high-level interface within your Python programs.
+This chapter should serve as an overview of how to use ORBKIT's high-level interface within your Python programs.
 For clarity, it is structured equivalently to :ref:`terminal_interface`.

 ..
-The following examples show exemplary how to use orbkit within your Python programs.
+The following examples show exemplary how to use ORBKIT within your Python programs.
 These and more examples can be found in the :literal:`orbkit/examples` folder.